howardlee93/bookspotmark/README.md

-chrome extension that bookmarks a page and the spot where you left off reading
+chrome extension that bookmarks a page and snippet of what you were reading